IS-ENES3/IS-ENES-Website/pages/workshops-detailed.md

 <hr style="border:2px solid gray">

-### <a name="final-ga"></a>IS-ENES3 Final General Assembly
+### <a name="esgf2023"></a>International ESGF Hybrid Conference Toulouse/Oak Ridge

-The project Final General Assembly will be held on **January 16-18, 2023** at the “Centre International de Conférences” on Météo-France campus in **Toulouse, France**.
-The workshop will be held in a **hybrid format** with remote attendance possible.
+The International ESGF Hybrid Conference Toulouse/Oak Ridge will be held on **January 16-18, 2023** at the “Centre International de Conférences” on Météo-France campus in **Toulouse, France**, in parallel with the Coupling Workshop 2023.
+The workshop will be held in two different locations at the same time: Toulouse (France) for the EU side, Oak Ridge (USA) for the American side.

-Further information will be provided in the coming weeks.
+Further information will be provided soon.

 <hr style="border:2px solid gray">